bw4sz/sandbox/FacultyAbstracts.md

 I've been playing around with how best to visualize single level networks with pairwise interactions.

-Here i took 10 abstract for each member of the Stony Brook Faculty and performed the following analysis
+Here i took 10 abstract for each member of the Stony Brook faculty and performed the following analysis:

 1. Decomposed each abstract into a word cloud
 2. Created a count of each word for each faculty member